WLAN-Pi/wlanpi-documentation/docs/v2/v2_announcement.md

 >**Note 2:** Several previously included tools have been dropped from the WLAN Pi 2.0 toolset.
 This allowed us to refocus our efforts on improving a core set of tools that were determined to be the most used and useful.

-More details on the toolset and whats changed can be found [here](https://docs.google.com/spreadsheets/d/1Uu-UXLg82gJyFlO7vpMPn8un5plKhiNx2cn6Vy4s48U/edit?usp=sharing).
+More details on the toolset and what's changed can be found [here](https://docs.google.com/spreadsheets/d/1Uu-UXLg82gJyFlO7vpMPn8un5plKhiNx2cn6Vy4s48U/edit?usp=sharing){target=_blank}.

 ---
 ### <a id="new-webui"></a> New WebUI
 <img width="415" alt="image" src="https://user-images.githubusercontent.com/17500656/94476340-f6f5f080-0195-11eb-8aa4-02a1c7315e3c.png"></img>

 * Extensible framework built on Flask
 * Network information includes:
     * Reachability test
     * Local IP info
     * Public IP info
     * CDP and LLDP neighbor info
 * Profiler results
 * LibreSpeed test improved

 ---
 ### <a id="new-web-admin-interface"></a> New Web Admin Interface
 <img width="347" alt="image" src="https://user-images.githubusercontent.com/17500656/94484885-b3ee4a00-01a2-11eb-8d10-74faf8aa844e.png"></img>

 - Cockpit Project - https://cockpit-project.org/
 - Adjust time zone
 - Manage services